Lincoln-cn/JAiRouter/docs/en/security/jwt-authentication.md

 **Error Message**: `JWT token has been revoked`

 **Solutions**:
-1. Check if the token has been revoked
+1. Check if token has been revoked
-2. Re-login to obtain a new token
+2. Re-login to obtain new token
 3. Check blacklist cache configuration

 ### Debugging Tips